 One of the favorite graphic organizers used by teachers is the mind map.
-It is a diagram that shows relationship and hierarchy between words and information to piece up the whole idea.
-Teacher can similarly do this online using Mindmup.
+It is a diagram that shows the relationship and hierarchy between words and information to piece up the whole idea.
+The teacher can similarly do this online using Mindmup.

 Mindmup is an online tool that creates mind maps for free and store them in the cloud.
 This can be best utilized when students are brainstorming, outlining, and presenting ideas.

 - Creating an account is optional but if you want to store created mind maps and access special features, it’s best to create an account.